Unramifiedness of Galois representations attached to weight one Hilbert modular eigenforms mod p: Geometric Hilbert modular forms

 In this paper, we will however reserve the name of Hilbert modular forms to those forms which are invariant under the action of the finite group $E$ defined in~(\ref{units}).
 In fact, in characteristic~$0$, those are the only forms for which there is a satisfactory Hecke theory allowing to attach Galois representations to eigenforms.

-Note that it suffices to prove Theorem~\ref{thm:main} under assumption~\eqref{ass:21}, which we can and will always assume in the sequel.
-The space of Hilbert modular forms of weight $k$, level $\fn$ and coefficients in a $\Z[\frac{1}{\Nm(\fn)}]$-algebra~$R$, is then defined as the $R$-module:
+Note that it suffices to prove Theorem~\ref{thm:main} under the assumption~\eqref{ass:21}, which we can and will always assume in the sequel.
+For a $\Z[\frac{1}{\Nm(\fn)}]$-algebra~$R$, the space of Hilbert modular forms over $R$ of weight $k$ and level $\fn$ is then defined as the $R$-module:

 We have the following decomposition $\displaystyle M_k(\fn; R)=\bigoplus_{\fc\in \cC\ell_F^+} M_k(\fc,\fn; R)$ with $\fc$ running over the fixed set of representatives of $\cC\ell_F^+$, where